 –John F. Kennedy

-Join us for free classes, educational programs, special installations, and family activities that examine the basic principles of our American Constitution and democratic institutions.
+Join us all year long for free classes, public programs, exhibitions, and family activities that examine the basic principles of our American Constitution and democratic institutions.

 FREE CLASSES FOR GREEN CARD HOLDERS

-Since summer 2017, free civics and history classes are available to help green card holders prepare for the United States Citizenship and Immigration Services naturalization exam.
-Courses take place on-site at the New-York Historical Society on Saturdays and weekday evening.
+Led by expert Museum educators, civics and history classes are available to help green card holders prepare for the U.S. Citizenship and Immigration Services naturalization exam.
+Through these courses, which take place at the New-York Historical Society on Saturdays and weekday evenings, participants learn about pivotal moments in U.S. history by examining objects and documents from our collections.
 In addition, New-York Historical offers off-site classes at community organizations and schools across the five boroughs.
-Through these courses, made possible by generous grants from the Ford Foundation, The JPB Foundation, the Mellon Foundation and the New York Community Trust, participants learn about pivotal moments in U.S. history by examining objects and documents from our collections.

 Download this information in additional languages using the links below.